-Part of the proud history of the United States Marines Corps is it heraldry and uniforms.
-The insignia, emblems, and uniform of a U.S. Marine are some of the most recognizable images in the country.
+Part of the proud history of the United States Marines Corps is its heraldry and uniforms.
+The insignia, emblems, and uniform of the U.S. Marine are some of the most recognizable images in the country.
 The following essay provides a general overview of the Eagle, Globe, and Anchor and the various forms it has taken over the last two hundred years.
 The Eagle, Globe, and Anchor—the most distinct of all Marine Corps marks—has a long and storied heritage as the emblem for the Marine Corps.
-As an emblem of the Marine Corps, It is the basis for its flag, its seal, its branch-of-service insignia, and many of its logos.
+It is the basis for the flag, the seal, the branch-of-service insignia, and many of the logos.

 Marine Corps Branch of Service Insignia